Joplin tornado: Mental health impacts

+“Butterfly people”

+The butterfly people were winged beings, purported to have been seen in Joplin during the storm.
+Most but not all of the alleged encounters came from children who described them as being humanoid angelic beings with butterfly wings protecting them during the tornado or carrying the souls of those who died due to the disaster off into the sky.
+Hundreds of stories from different individuals spread through the local area with varying accounts shortly after the tornado ended, all concluding that what they saw could be described as butterfly people, some comparing their alleged experiences to religious visions along with reporting the entities they saw as larger than the average human and female.
+Close to one half of the children speaking as witnesses to these extraordinary encounters were counseled at nearby trauma centers set up in local schools where the phenomena they experienced was discounted as mental coping mechanisms created because of stress the witnesses experienced at the time of the disaster.

 In popular culture

+Books

+In October 2011, The Joplin Globe released a hardcover pictorial book titled 32 Minutes in May: The Joplin Tornado.
+On August 25, 2015, the historical fiction children's novel I Survived the Joplin Tornado, 2011 by Lauren Tarshis was released.

+Documentaries

 A number of documentaries have been produced about the Joplin tornado and its effects on the city.
 These include Heartland: A Portrait of Survival, directed by Erica Tremblay and featured at the Omaha Film Festival and the St. Louis International Film Festival, as well as Deadline in Disaster (directed by Beth Pike), which followed the staff of The Joplin Globe in the tornado's aftermath and received a regional Emmy in the Documentary-Cultural category during the 37th Mid-America Emmy Awards.

-In October 2011, The Joplin Globe released a hard-cover pictorial book titled 32 Minutes in May: The Joplin Tornado.
+The Twister: Caught in the Storm

 In March 2025, Netflix released a feature-length documentary on the tornado, titled The Twister: Caught in the Storm.
 Residents of Joplin who recalled the storm were interviewed for the documentary.
 Director-writer Alexandra Lacey told The Hollywood Reporter, "It was a difficult prospect to find the characters and make sure that we were treating each one of them the right way and making them feel comfortable to tell their story. [...]
 What really struck me was the lasting mental health impact on the folks there in Joplin.
 Every time the wind gets stronger, or the sirens go...
 It’s really hard.”